 The purpose of employing an automated lending bot is to make the process

-BitfinexLendingBot (or BLB for short) is distributed in form of source code written in Go.
+BitfinexLendingBot (or BLB for short) is distributed in the form of source code written in Go.
 This means that you can run BLB on any platform (Linux, Windows, Mac), but you need to compile the source code on that platform.
-The process is straightforward and is thoroughly explained in the project’s description.
+The process is straightforward and is thoroughly explained in the project's description.
 The main steps are downloading and installing the Go compiler, downloading the source code files, compiling the code, setting up the API access on your Bitfinex account, configuring and running the BitfinexLendingBot application.

 The bot can lend in USD, BTC, ETH, and other cryptocurrencies traded on Bitfinex.
 It is completely free, but you are encouraged to donate to its author to support further development.

 One of the most important steps to use BitfinexLendingBot successfully is setting up API access for it to participate in margin funding with your account.
 This allows the bot to offer your cryptocurrencies and USD for funding without it being able to trade, exchange, or withdraw funds.
-After you log into your Bitfinex account, you can create an API key via Account->API link.
+After you log into your Bitfinex account, you can create an API key via the Account->API link.
 When you create a new API key, the only permissions you should set are Margin Funding Read & Write and Wallets Read.
 Make sure to write down the API Key and API Secret values to configure the BLB.

 In addition to setting the API key, you can configure the bot's lending parameters.
 It is done via the same